dotTrace 2025.1 Help

 For example, if you combine the Select all time intervals where the Main thread is running and Select all time intervals where blocking garbage collection is performed filters, you will get the resulting filter Select all time intervals where the Main thread is running during garbage collections.
 In other words, this filter combination will leave only the time intervals where the Main thread toggled GCs.
 The Call Stack | Hotspots filter will show you the exact methods that toggled collections.

-dotTrace Viewer integrated into Visual Studio
+dotTrace Viewer integrated in Visual Studio

-dotTrace Viewer in Visual Studio is represented with the Performance Profiler tool window (ReSharper | Profile | Open Performance Profiler).
-It is a counterpart of the standalone dotTrace Viewer tailored for use within Visual Studio.
-The user interface of both tools is almost identical: the main difference is in how filters are shown on the main window (refer to the full list of differences).
+If, when installing dotTrace you choose the Visual Studio Integration option, your Visual Studio will get the built-in dotTrace profiler.
+It is represented with the Performance Profiler tool window (ReSharper | Profile | Show dotTrace Performance Profiler).
+The integrated dotTrace is a counterpart of the standalone dotTrace Viewer tailored for use within Visual Studio.
+The user interface of both tools is almost identical.
+The list of collected snapshots is synced between all dotTrace instances on your machine.

 dotTrace Viewer in VS